Understanding the Appraisal Process

 Back at the office, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Here, we use information on local construction costs, the cost of labor and other elements to figure out how much it would cost to replace the property being appraised.
 This estimate usually sets the upper limit on what a property would sell for.
 It's also the least used method.

 Appraisers get to know the communities in which they appraise.
 They thoroughly understand the value of specific features to the residents of that area.
 Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the property at hand.
 Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Alaska Real Estate Appraisal, we are experts when it comes to knowing the value of real estate features in Palmer and Matanuska Susitna County neighborhoods.
+At Alaska Real Estate Appraisal, we are experts when it comes to knowing the value of real estate features in Palmer and Matanuska Susitna Borough neighborhoods.
 This approach to value is commonly given the most importance when an appraisal is for a real estate sale.

 Valuation Using the Income Approach